goodekat/WhoseEgg/to-do-list.md

 Data input page:

 - **Add visualizations of new data compared to training data**
-- Highlight the search feature (especially for helping to find observations with typos)
 - Look into research on data input in apps
 - Try using Google forms for input options – could even embed it in the app or could use a conditional panel to create click